kontent-ai/java-packages/kontent-delivery/README.md

 The `ContentItem` class provides the following:

-- `getSystem()` returns a `System` object with metadata such as code name, display name, type, collection, or sitemap location.
+- `getSystem()` returns a `System` object with metadata such as code name, display name, type, collection, sitemap location, or workflow step.
 - `getElements()` returns a Map containing all the elements included in the response keyed by code names.
 - Methods for easier access to certain types of content elements such as linked items, or assets.